Fruity Pebbles Cookies are packed with rainbow colored cereal and are a delightful treat for kids and grownups alike!

 No matter how old you are, now is the perfect time for a Fruity Pebbles cookie.

 If you love these Fruity Pebbles cookies, be sure to check out my Fruity Pebbles Doughnuts and my Fruity Pebbles Greek Yogurt Popsicles.
-I’m also dying over these Fruity Pebbles Macarons from Sweet Saura!
+I’m also dying over these Fruity Pebbles Macarons from Studio DIY!

 What treat should I make with Fruity Pebbles next?